 Now the second time you rinse off the shampoo, make sure you get everything out and there is no shampoo left.

-Optional, for textured or dry hair only, use a conditioner.
-Gently apply it on your scalp and let it there for +/- 10 minutes.
-Rinse it out with plenty of warm water.
+Optional, for textured or dry hair only, use a diluted conditioner.
+Gently apply it to the length of your braids, avoiding the scalp, and let it sit for a few minutes before rinsing thoroughly with warm water.

 Use a soft microfiber or a soft cotton towel to pat, squeeze and dry your braids.

-After washing your hair it is recommended to use a leave-in conditioner or oils that help your scalp stay hydrated and moisturized.
+After washing your hair, it is recommended to use a water-based leave-in spray for hydration, followed by a light oil to seal the moisture into your scalp and hair.

 How to Clean Your Cornrows without Washing Them

-If you want to clean your cornrows but not get under the shower, you can use a braid care kit or a dry shampoo and conditioner/light oils.
+If you want to clean your cornrows but not get under the shower, you can use a braid care kit, micellar water, or witch hazel on a cotton swab to cleanse the exposed scalp.

 However, if it is still itchy after, you may need a deeper cleanse.

-How to Prevent Dandruff and Itchiness in Cornrows?
+How to Prevent Dry Scalp Flaking and Itchiness in Cornrows?

-Keep your scalp moisturized and hydrated.
-Use a moisturizing spray or light oils suitable for your hair type and clean your scalp and your cornrows as often as you need.
+Keep your scalp hydrated.
+Use a moisturizing spray, then a light oil suitable for your hair type, and clean your scalp and your cornrows as often as you need.

 How to Prevent and Fix Frizzy and Messy Braids?